Non-viable finfish, bivalves, crustaceans and gastropods

 Whole finfish (head on, not gutted), shell on bivalves, shell on gastropods (other than abalone) and shell on crustaceans considered susceptible to

-Canada's aquatic animal diseases of concern are currently unable to be certified for export.
+Canada's aquatic animal diseases of concern require negotiated health certification for export.

 Exporters who are interested in exporting these products are encouraged to contact the

 Processed, packaged, or ready to eat finfish, bivalves, gastropods and crustaceans may be eligible to be exported without government certification.
 Exporters are encouraged to work with their importers to determine the import requirements for these products.

 Aquaculture, whole (shell on), non-viable abalone for food service and retail use

 For farmed abalone that satisfy the following criteria, use FX46AC certificate with endorsement 6315:

 - abalone (Haliotis laevigata, H. rubra rubra or

 - aquaculture origin, AND